 - The Undertaker was given two matches with Giant Gonzales — one at Wrestlemania, the other at Summerslam.
 Both are regarded as some of the worst matches of all time.
 The only good thing that came from those matches was Gonzalez's suit◊ which makes him look like a Titan.

-- Beaver Cleavage was basically a take-off of Leave It to Beaver, even wearing a propeller beanie and school uniform type outfit, and was shown in a series of black & white vignettes (compete with canned laughter) that showed him acting like a little kid while his mom (played by Marianna Komlos) would make various sexual suggestive comments to him note .
+- Beaver Cleavage was basically a take-off of Leave It to Beaver, even wearing a propeller beanie and school uniform type outfit, and was shown in a series of black & white vignettes (compete with canned laughter) that showed him acting like a little kid while his mom (played by Marianna Komlos) would make various sexually suggestive comments to him note .
 The gimmick was Vince Russo's pet gimmick and he fought with the entire creative staff to get Beaver on the air.
-After only two weeks of the character (and hostile fan reaction), Vince McMahon personally stepped in and axed the character causing Vince Russo to go to WCW (and royally screw it up, too).
+After only two weeks of the character (and hostile fan reaction), Vince McMahon personally stepped in and axed the character, causing Vince Russo to go to WCW (and royally screw it up, too).
 Chaz Warrington is to this day best remembered as "That poor schmuck who had to be Beaver Cleavage".